will-moore/omero-mapr/README.rst

 MAPR
 ====

-An OMERO.web app allowing to browse the data through attributes lineked to the image
+An OMERO.web app allowing to browse the data through attributes linked to the image

 Requirements
 ============